franciskershaw/festiviews/README.md

 #### Physical Design Phase

 I used the non-relational database MongoDB as my database management system as per the above schema.
-This worked with Python and Flask to ensure that all CRUD functionality was working correctly as per what was designed at the conceptual and logical stages.
+This worked with Python and Flask to ensure that all CRUD functionality was working correctly according to what was designed at the conceptual and logical stages.

 ## Features